drinkcoffee/drinkcoffee.github.io/experience.md

 # Multiple Projects (2016 - Present): Advisor
 I am an advisor on multiple projects.
 I give guidance and am a sounding board for ideas on varied topics including: DeFi, crosschain, blockchain, cryptography, protocol design, development process, leadership, management, and recruitment.
 The projects range in maturity, though most are early stage / stealth.

+# Smart Contract Application Browser Open Source Project (May to August 2017), Founder
+The Smart Contract Application Browser (SCAB) aimed to be a browser and app store for the Blockchain / Smart Contract era.
+The goals of the project are to solve the user interface and key management problems which are impeding the adoption of Smart Contracts.
+In the first instance, the project targeted the Ethereum blockchain platform and Android.

+A Smart Contract Application, also known as a Decentralized Application (Dapp), combines code on a blockchain (smart contract), client side code and GUI, and cryptographic keys used to identify the parties involved in the contract.

+The SCAB is an application which runs on an end point such as a mobile phone, tablet or computer.
+The Dapp GUI and client side code runs in a sandbox in the SCAB, in a similar way to how HTML and Javascript run in a sandbox in a web browser.
+Similarly to how web browsers can display content from many websites, the SCAB can display the GUI of many contracts.

+The keys used to identify the user sit outside of the sandbox.
+When the SCAB interprets code in the Dapp client side code which executes a funciton call on the smart contract, the SCAB creates a blockchain transaction for the smart contract call and uses the user's key to sign the transaction.

+The SCAB project only progressed to early stages of development.
+The goals of the SCAB were:

+* Simpler Dapp authoring and deployment process.
+* Limit Dapp access to keys.
+* Abstract complex security issues such as key sharing between devices away from general application developers.
+* Cross-blockchain platform: Ethereum (initial support), Hyperledger Fabric.
+* Cross-device platform: Android(initial support), iOS, Web Browser, Windows, Mac, Linux.

+The project is available on Github: https://github.com/nelladragon/scab

+# Oracle Labs (January to May 2017): Senior Development Manager
+Oracle Labs is the research arm for Oracle, focusing on applied research that produces new technologies of interest to Oracle.
+Oracle Labs, Australia, focuses on Program Analysis as it applies to a variety of domains including bug-checking, security analysis, enhancing productivity, and testing.
+I managed the Advanced Development Engineering team of the Program Analysis group.
+This team in combination with researchers was responsible for researching and developing three projects, Wafer, Praline and Frappé.
+I mentored my staff and some junior managers not reporting to me, introduced new processes including a lightweight Scrum-based process and a performance management process, worked with teams to identify cross-product architectural issues, and had made significant progress towards getting all projects on track.

+My departure from Oracle after less than five months was driven by a clash of leadership style.
+My preference for a collaborative approach did not match the expecations for a confrontational, adversarial approach.